Helsinki Accords: Articles

-In the CSCE terminology, there were four groupings or baskets.
+In the Conference on Security and Co-operation in Europe terminology, there were four groupings or baskets.
 In the first basket, the "Declaration on Principles Guiding Relations between Participating States" (also known as "The Decalogue") enumerated the following 10 points:

 The second basket promised economic, scientific, and technological cooperation; facilitating business contacts and industrial cooperation; linking together transportation networks; and increasing the flow of information.
 The third basket involved commitments to improve the human context of family reunions, marriages and travel.
 It also sought to improve the conditions of journalists and expand cultural exchanges.
 The fourth basket dealt with procedures to monitor implementation, and to plan future meetings.

 Freedom of information

 The United States had sought a provision that would prohibit radio jamming but it failed to find consensus due to Soviet opposition.
 Despite this, the West believed jamming was illegal under the agreed upon language for "expansion of the dissemination of information broadcast by radio".
 The Soviet Union believed that jamming was a legally justified response to broadcasts they argued were a violation of the Helsinki Accords' broad purpose to "meet the interest of mutual understanding among people and the aims set forth by the Conference".